Best Wireless Indoor Home Security Cameras of 2019 Tested & Ranked

 Smart Home Platform

-It’s common for consumer electronics to have a one-year warranty.
+It is common among consumer electronics to find a one-year warranty.
 Longer warranties give you more time to replace the unit if it stops working due to a manufacturing defect.
-The longest security camera warranty, found on both the Nest Cam and the Belkin NetCam HD+, is two years.
+The longest warranty we saw, found on both the Nest Cam and the Belkin NetCam HD+, is two years.